dctdevelop/pegasus/examples/outsideweb/python/README.md

 			--groups="1,3"
 			--vehicles="120,122"

-		The following --params are fixed, hence ignored:
+		The following --params are fixed:
 			--types=10
 			--async=1
 			--export=tsv

+	Tips:
+		- Use quotes when passing paramters that include spaces or special characters
+		- Special (shell) characters must be escaped with backslah, see the examples.

 ```